Like many dog owners, shedding is one of my primary considerations when shopping for a new best friend. So, Do Mini Goldendoodles Shed?

-Which brings us to the million-dollar question: Do Mini Goldendoodles shed?
-Unfortunately, they do but not as much as other dogs do.
-One of the things that make Mini Goldendoodles attractive to breeders and dog parents is their low shedding factor.
+This brings us to the million-dollar question: Do Mini Goldendoodles shed?
+Unfortunately, they do, but not as much as other dogs do.

 About Goldendoodle Coats